dabapps/django-readers/docs/tutorial.md

 The problem with this is that the view code and the template code are now _coupled_ in a very unpredictable and hard-to-reason-about way.
 A small, innocuous-looking change to the code in either the view or template can drastically impact the performance.
 This coupling problem only gets worse as the complexity of the application increases.

 `django-readers` takes a different approach.
-Rather than decoupling the building of the queryset (which happens in the view) from the use of the data (which happens in the template), we instead explicitly perform all data fetching in the view.
+We explicitly perform all data fetching in the view.
 The template then deals only with presentation: instead of passing a queryset into the template and allowing the template code to access arbitrary attributes or methods on the model instances, we instead extract precisely the data we need from the database, convert it into basic data structures (Python dictionaries) and pass those into the template instead.
 This means that template authors can't blindly follow relationships and incur extra queries, because the attributes that express those relationships simply don't exist in the template context.

 To mitigate the burden of having to fine-tune querysets by hand for efficiency, a high-level "spec" is used to describe exactly which fields and relationships are needed, and `django-readers` is responsible for building the queryset and converting the model instances into dictionaries.

 For more on the motivation behind `django-readers`, see the [Explanation page](explanation.md).